dudok/trading_api/README.md

-Repository for programs that need communication with cryptocurrency trading api's.
+Repository for programs that are able to communicate with cryptocurrency trading exchange api's.
 Think of graphs, data storing, portfolio trackers, trading algorithms and trading bots.